AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 ![Alt Text](GIFs/movement2.gif)

-<p>As i said early, the player will enter in a knockup state when the player receive enought damage.
+<p>As I said early, the player will enter a knockup state when the player recieve enough damage.
 It will end in the last frame of its animation using an animation event.</p>

 	if(dodging && animator.GetBool("isKnockback") == false)
     {